Showing 1 - 20 of 37 results

 Furth, Jacob (1840-1914)

 Jacob Furth played a pivotal role in the development of Seattle's public transportation and electric power infrastructure, and he was the founder of Seattle National Bank.
-As the agent for the utilities firm Stone and Furth, he consolidated the city's random independent streetcar lines into Seattle Electric.
+As the agent for the utilities firm Stone & Webster, he consolidated the city's random independent streetcar lines into Seattle Electric.
 He was a member of Seattle's first synagogue, Ohaveth Sholum, and Temple de Hirsch.

 File 87: Full Text >